 - a.
 Conduct and write up an interview with a full-time faculty member (current or retired) in the discipline or institutional setting in which the student hopes to find a faculty position.
 As a class, we will develop a common interview protocol to be used so that all interviewees are asked the same questions.
 The results of the interview will be written up (typed, double-spaced, 8-12 page document using the citation style in one's discipline or APA style) and will be graded.
 Some of each person's interview results may also be orally presented to the class. - b.
 Create a mock application for a currently advertised full-time faculty position.
 The application will include a cover letter, vita, and any supporting material required by the ad, e.g., statement of teaching philosophy or research agenda, list of references. - c.
-Find ONE current (2007-2012) refereed article about faculty roles and work in your academic discipline and write a critique of the article.
-The critique will be a 3-5 page, double-spaced, typed document that briefly summarizes the article and evaluates its usefulness to those considering becoming a faculty member in the particular discipline, e.g., which faculty role(s) is/are addressed, what kind of information is given that is helpful, and how would it be helpful.
-If relevant, the critique may also indicate if/how the information varies from or reinforces information learned in course discussions and readings. - d.
-Weekly journal entries in Canvas regarding reading, in-class discussions, discussion questions, activities and reflections/thoughts: thoughtful and comprehensive reflection regarding each week's readings and in-class discussions/activities. - e.
+Weekly journal entries in Canvas regarding reading, in-class discussions, discussion questions, activities and reflections/thoughts: thoughtful and comprehensive reflection regarding each week's readings and in-class discussions/activities. - d.
 Write a reflective paper about your perceptions of the professoriate before you took this course and after you completed most of the course.
 In a typed, double-spaced paper of 10-15 pages in length, include a discussion of faculty roles, work life, and career paths.
 Conclude with an assessment of how what you have learned in this course may affect your job seeking upon graduation.
 Some of the information in the paper may be orally presented to the class.